dmbarbour/wikilon/docs/ABCRT.md

 #### Support for Shared and Non-Copying Objects in Memory?

-Linear memory is usually convenient, but it requires many deep copies.
-The ability to reference something without copying it, to create a shared object or value, and to avoid GC of this object?
-It could be quite convenient, in general.
-Stowage sort of works this way, but for binaries, texts, and compact blocks of loopy code, we should try to do better.
+Linear memory is convenient but it requires many deep copies.
+The ability to compute large objects without copying them every GC pass?
+It could be quite convenient, in general. *Stowage* sort of works that way, but has a large copy overhead per access.
+I need a lower latency option - objects *in memory* but not copied, i.e. in a separate region of memory.

 Some options:

+* stable access to stowage via long-running transactions.
+* cache stowed values in memory via some other mechanism.
 * use the C heap (malloc/free). unfortunate fragmentation.
 * allocate an address space per `wikrt_env*` for sharing among contexts.
 * split a context's space into both a workspace and shared space.

-Use of a per-environment address space introduces the possibility of persistence.
-However, in the absence of ACID transactional updates, good paging control, etc. this is probably not a worthwhile feature to pursue.
-LMDB provides there.
-Also, GC is likely going to be a pain for shared spaces of any sort.
+I like the idea of modeling shared objects as a form of *stable access to stowed data*.
+With LMDB, we can use direct pointers into mmap'd regions so long as we hold onto our read-only transactions.
+LMDB would not recycle the associated pages of data.
+An advantage is that we automatically get flexible structure sharing.
+This idea does need us to release transactions periodically (e.g. upon GC) and probably to support ranged access to values.

+Copying and caching a value seems like a lot of extra work for what LMDB already does via mmap + read-only transactions.
+I'd be forced to implement an additional form of cross-context GC to manage this cache.
+Let's avoid this if viable.

+The other three options suffer for lack of local value identity.
+It becomes difficult to maintain structure sharing across copies of the value and especially when moving data into and out of stowage.
+And we have a bunch of new GC challenges!

+So, for now, I'm going to try for 'Shared Memory = LMDB Stowage (mmap + volatile RO transactions)'.

 I'm leaning towards a per-context shared object space, which might be shared for lightweight internal parallelism.
 This could simplify GC and allocation issues, and would eliminate potential of runtime quota failures due to activity within other computations.